 I have a special interest in working with people struggling with fertility, prenatal anxiety, and adjustment to parenthood.
 As a mother myself, I've experienced first-hand some of the unique ways in which having a baby awakens deep anxiety, particularly as sleep is elusive and the dinner dishes pile ever higher.
 No one should have to struggle alone, I can help.
-As a member of Postpartum Support International, I've attended PSI's Maternal Mental Health series and am equipped to work effectively with you to both survive and thrive throughout pre-pregnancy, pregnancy, and becoming a new parent.
+As a member of Postpartum Support International, I've completed PSI and 2020 Mom's Maternal Mental Health certificate training and am equipped to work effectively with you to both survive and thrive throughout pre-pregnancy, pregnancy, and becoming a new parent.

 I've also expanded my repertoire of treatment tools to include the practice of mindfulness meditation.
 Research on mindfulness meditation has been shown to be effective in the treatment of a wide range of emotional and mental distress.
 I have completed training with Dr. Ron Siegel in using mindfulness - awareness of present experience with acceptance - as a tool within psychotherapy and where clients may be interested in delving further into this area, I am happy to assist.

 I am a Yoga Alliance registered Yoga Instructor.
 My yoga teacher training has given me a unique insight into the link between the mind, body, and spirit.
 When appropriate and with interested clients, I use my yoga training to teach my clients simple methods of relaxation and physical grounding when anxiety and stress become too heavy to handle.